adjust/cordova_sdk/README.md

 Adjust.trackEvent(adjustEvent);
 ```

-To check all other features which the adjust SDK provides you, please check our [Wiki][] page.
+To check all other features which the adjust SDK provides you, please check our [Wiki][wiki] page.

 ## Communication